Search results for: value stream mapping

 Kanban WIP Limits

-Limiting Work in Progress (WIP) Have you ever had to accomplish multiple tasks and decided to chip bits and pieces from each one hoping to complete them all at the same time?
+Kanban: Limit Work in Progress (WiP) Have you ever had to accomplish multiple tasks and decided to chip bits and pieces from each one, hoping to complete them all simultaneously?
 Did you feel like you were not accomplishing anything with this approach?
 Did it feel like it was taking you longer to complete the tasks?
-How about that time when you were in the middle of working on a task then your boss tells you, “We have an urgent task you need to
+How about that time when you were in the middle of working on a task, and your boss told you, “We have an urgent task you need to work on”?

 Resources

-Our team of Kanban coaches and experts are always adding more resources to support our clients' needs for continuous improvement.
+Resources Our team of Kanban coaches and experts are always adding more resources to support our clients' needs for continuous improvement.
 Our goal is to help anyone and everyone to learn about Kanban, Lean Thinking and Agile through our library of articles and books.
 Check out the resources below to explore key Kanban and Lean Thinking concepts.
-Learn everything about Kanban.
-What is Kanban?
-What is a Kanban board?
-Kanban Properties Visualizing Workflow Limit Work in Progress Measure and Manage Flow Making Explicit Process Policies Process
+Resources Our team of Kanban coaches and experts are always adding more resources to support our clients' needs for

 Doing Being and Flowing in Kanban (5P and 3M)